mini-M-py/Note/Note/os/introductions.md

 each layer remains same.

 #### Monolithic Structure
 In this structure create as a collection ofprocedures (function), each function can call each other when ever its needed.
 The interface of function like parameters or arguments and  return value are  well defined.
 Developer  can change inner complexity of  any prcedure without disturbing other one as long as interface of procedure reamin same.

 #### Microkernel Structure
+In this structure all the nonessential parts of kernel are removed and make kernel minimal as much as possible.The operating system is divide into kernel and other programs.
+This makes other program run over the microkernel and make extending of OS efficient.
+The only overhead of this structure is constant message transfering between kernela and other porgrams.